-That’s right, the benefits of exercise add up throughout the course of a day.
+That’s right; the benefits of exercise add up throughout the course of the day.
 And, you can start slow, according to the National Heart, Lung, and Blood Institute.

 Get going with 30 minutes of walking a day, three days a week.
 Then, work up to 45 minutes, or more.
 Shoot for five days a week at a brisk pace.
 That’s enough to burn 100 to 200 calories daily.

-Everyone should target at least 30 minutes of moderate activity daily, and it doesn’t mean repetitious gym workouts.
+Most people should strive to reach at least 30 minutes of moderate activity daily, and that doesn’t mean repetitious gym workouts.
 Even taking the stairs instead of the elevator can make a difference.

 But what else might be considered moderate activity?
 Consider this guide: